michaelrubens/michaelrubens.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Welcome to my website.
-I work at the intersection of industrial organization (primary field) and labor economics.
+I work at the intersection of industrial organization and labor economics.

 My research agenda focuses on understanding the causes, consequences, and identification of oligopsony power.